t-karasova/grs-samples-python/product/tutorials/tutorial_import_products_gcs.md

 ## Errors appeared due to invalid request

-Next, let's send invalid import request to make the operation fail.
+Next, let's send invalid import request to check the error message.

 In the code sample, find the **```get_import_products_gcs_request()```** method, and add there a local variable ```default_catalog``` with some invalid catalog name.